LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 Repeating the process
 ---------------------

 For statutory reasons the search radius may vary between (for example) protected sites and protected species.
-In this case the search has to be repeated with a new buffer layer.
+In this case the search needs to be repeated with a new buffer layer.

 .. index::
 	single: The Data Searches Tool